veebch/photon/README.md

 # Hardware

 - A Pi Pico
-- A Rotary Encoder              (adjust settings and measure)
+- A rotary encoder              (adjust settings and measure)
-- A Momentary Switch            (to toggle mode)
+- A momentary switch            (to toggle mode)
-- A Photodiode                  (fast and accurate measurement in case we end up writing code that is clever enough to measure studio flash)
+- A photodiode                  (fast and accurate measurement in case we end up writing code that is clever enough to measure studio flash)
-- A LiPo Battery
+- A LiPo battery
-- A roll-on Deodorant bottle
+- A roll-on deodorant bottle
-- A 3d printed insert for said deodorant bottle
+- A 3d-printed insert for said deodorant bottle

 # Calculating